 Once pressed, topstitch or hand-stitch the hem in place.

 This is a simple technique you can use to stabilize any sewn seam as needed, even woven fabrics.
 As always, you’ll need to experiment with different interfacings and stabilizers to gauge which one works best for your fabric’s weight and the result you want.

 Editor’s note: To find out more about the two-piece ensemble Gilbert created for the 2022 Threads Digital Ambassadors’ Luxury Loungewear Challenge, read his first installment here.
-You can also see what his three challengers created, and vote for your favorite.
-Your vote enters you into a sweepstakes for a chance to win one prize package from The Taunton Press and Threads magazine.
+You can also see what his three challengers created and who was voted the favorite here.